 - Life-event induced habits that become embodied when we are exposed to shocks and traumas such as significant injury, illnesses and accidents

 Habits quickly become unconscious.
-Rather than enhancing our performance, many habits can actually limit our performance and success.
+Rather than enhancing our performance, many habits can actually limit our performance and success or cause pain.